 - 9×13 baking dish: The right size for layering and even cooking.

-- Colander: For draining the very al dente pasta.
+- Colander: For draining the pasta.

 - Aluminum foil: Cover the dish for the first half of baking.